syncfusion-content/blazor-docs/blazor/diagram-component/ports/ports.md

 ---
 layout: post
 title: Actions of Ports in Blazor Diagram Component | Syncfusion
-description: Checkout and learn here all about Actions of Ports in Syncfusion Blazor Diagram component and much more.
+description: Checkout and learn here all about actions of ports in Syncfusion Blazor Diagram component and much more.
 platform: Blazor
 control: Diagram Component
 documentation: ug